 - Spray or wipe muffin tins with oil.

-- In large bowl mix dry ingredients stirring well to combine.
+- In a large bowl, mix dry ingredients stirring well to combine.

 - In separate bowl whisk milk, chia gel, honey, oil, and vanilla.